EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

 ResultCatcher['ANNError'] = ResultCatcher['ANNError'].abs()
 ResultCatcher.head()
 </pre>
-First we get the actual data into the dataframe.
-Then, we add predictions one by one, substract them from the actuals and getting the absolute values to calculate sum of errors.<br>
+First we insert the actual data into the dataframe.
+Then we add predictions into seperate columns, substract them from the actuals and get the absolute values of substractions to calculate sum of errors.<br>
 <table>
   <thead>
     <tr style="text-align: right;">